emilsjolander/goroutes/README.md

 Usage
 -----

-First thing you have to is get the project
+First thing you have to do is get the project
 ```shell
 go get github.com/emilsjolander/goroutes
 ```